 When walking into restaurants or retail spaces there is always a computer.
 When you go shopping and purchase something there is always someone there who is asking for your email.
 They type in the information quickly and it is all with the use of their hands.
 Technology on the job is making us use our hands more than ever.
 Typically jobs that were at risk for hand injuries were more physical like construction workers or welders, but not today.
 Today people who work desk jobs are also more prone to hand injuries too.

 Worst Jobs for Hand Injuries

 There are accidental hand injuries and prolonged hand injuries.
 Accidental injuries are like when you slip and fall and you end up with sprained or fractured wrist.
-Prolonged injuries are injuries that come from repetitive behavior over long periods of times such as Carpal Tunnel Syndrome or Arthritis.
+Prolonged injuries are injuries that come from repetitive behavior over long periods of time such as carpal tunnel syndrome or Arthritis.
 Prolonged injuries are hard to pinpoint a specific time on when the injury started, but to file a claim you don’t necessarily need a start date.
-Instead, you need to convince that the injury is work related and it is getting progressively worse.
+Instead, you need to convince that the injury is work-related and it is getting progressively worse.

 What To Do

 Hand injuries like sprains or broken wrists can be healed with time; however, injuries like Carpal Tunnel Syndrome may require a longer recovery plan that may require surgery and physical therapy.
 Regardless of your diagnosis, you reserve the right to file a workers’ compensation claim and our workers compensation attorneys at JML Law, a Professional Law Corporation in Anaheim are committed to ensuring that your claim is treated with the utmost care and respect.
 We know that workplace injuries can place you out of work, out of pay, and stressed out.
 By letting our professionals handle your claim you are already increasing your success in receiving the fair compensation you deserve.
 Call 818-610-8800 or click here to start your workers’ compensation claim journey with us today.